-Set your limits before you start and walk away once you reach them.
+Use the three rules above to set your limits before you start and walk away once you reach them.
 Don’t chase your losses.

-Set a time limit on how long you want to gamble and stick to it.
+Gambling with other people can affect the way you gamble.
 It can be hard to stop when your friends are betting big and egging you on.
-Resolve to not get swept along.
-Stand firm and ignore peer pressure.
+Be aware of the peer pressure and stand your ground.

 If you tell your friends what your limits are, you’ll be more likely to stick to them.
 Having a support network can help if gambling is becoming a problem for you.

 Balance is important in all aspects of life, so make sure gambling is balanced with other activities.
 If you can do this, you can reduce your focus on gambling.
-It may be easier to keep the money and time you spend on gambling in check.
+You may also save the money and time you spend on gambling in check.